GLYCAM-Web/website/Examples/JsonApi/README.md

 ## Overview
 The JSON API provides an interface to the services made available by GEMS and GMML.

-We make html requests to the api's urls, often providing json-formatted input, GEMS interprets requests, determines which service(s) are appropriate to provide, and the api returns json formatted responses.
+We make html requests to the API's urls, often providing json-formatted input.
+GEMS then interprets requests, determines which service(s) are appropriate to provide, and the api returns json-formatted responses.

 A typical pattern might involve:
 1. Evaluate some sequence to determine if it can be built, and if any options are